 Myth: Tornadoes do not develop over mountains.

 Fact: Tornadoes can and have occurred in the mountains.
-On July 7, 2004, a hiker observed and photographed a tornado at 12,000 feet in Sequoia National Park, California, making it the highest ever observed in the U.S. On July 28, 2014, a tornado touched down near 11,900 feet in Mt.
+On July 28, 2014, a tornado touched down near 11,900 feet in Mt.
 Evans, Colorado, making it the 2nd highest elevation a tornado was observed!